 - People over 75 and with a household income under Euro 8,000 per annum are exempt, as are members of the military and diplomats covered by a relevant international treaty.
 Exemption must however be claimed by filing the relevant forms.

 - The request for exemption must be presented an annually, ideally on or before 20 December (to allow time for the request to be activated)

 If you would like help understanding whether you are required to have an Italian TV licence please send us a message here.

 We can prepare the forms for you to claim exemption – either on the grounds that do not own any TV equipment or you are covered by a diplomatic or military service treaty.
-Our standard fee starts at Euro 52 plus VAT (Euro 63.44) for the first year.
-A 50% reduction applies in successive years.
+Our standard fee starts at Euro 130 including VAT for assistance with the Declaration of Exemption and the same amount for each annual refund request.